-Not for Profit The programme cannot fund organisations that make a profit.
+Not for Profit: The programme cannot fund organisations that make a profit.
 However, the programme can fund social enterprises and other organisations that generate surpluses, as long as the organisation's governing documents show that the surplus is reinvested to support the aims of the organisation.
 This must be reflected in the accounts you give us.
 Constituted before 1 st August 2016 Organisations funded by London Councils must have a constitution or governing document that is signed and dated, and defines how the organisation will operate.
 A governing document can be a formal constitution, a memorandum or articles of association.
-A bank account A bank account and debit card in the organisation's name that requires two signatories.
-This information is needed to check that there are sufficient financial controls in place.
-Financially solvent Organisations' most recent accounts and bank statements must show a positive net worth position, as organisations funded through the programme must not have liabilities that are greater than their current assets.
-Constituted to work in the Borough Your organisation should be constituted to work in the London Borough of Tower Hamlets and be based within the borough.
+Income Have income of less than £150,000 in the 2017-2018 financial year.
+OR Have income of less than £250,000 if you are an organisation that works exclusively with people with a disability.
+Financially solvent Organisations' most recent accounts and bank statements must show a positive net worth position, as organisations funded through the programme must not have liabilities that are greater than their current assets.'
+Constituted to work in the Borough Your organisation should be constituted to work in the London Borough of Enfield and be based within the borough.
 Services also need to be provided to residents of the borough.
-Income Have income of less than £150,000 in the 2017-2018 financial year.
-OR Income of less than £250,000 if you are an organisation that works exclusively with people with a disability.
-Dura mala a a Premises agreements Organisations based in or using Tower Hamlets Council buildings must have an appropriate property arrangement in place for the duration of their project.
-Debtor Organisations that are a debtor to Tower Hamlets Council will not be eligible for funding .
+Debtor Organisations that are a debtor to Enfield Council will not be eligible for funding.